matrix-io/matrix-documentation/docs/Hardware/microphone.md

 #### 2. How to get microphone data from C++

-You can use our lower software layer in C++ calle HAL () (Hardware Abstraction Layer) to read data from the microphones.
+You can use our lower software layer in C++ called HAL () (Hardware Abstraction Layer) to read data from the microphones.

 ##### Getting and Compiling HAL
     git clone https://github.com/matrix-io/matrix-creator-hal.git